 ‘If The Lost Boys reminds you of your teen years or provided the soundtrack to your youth, you might not want me to tell it just hit its 31st birthday…’

-Fortunately for us, the boys have aged superbly well and the movie has more than stood the test of time.
-In honour of this very special birthday in 2017, what better way to pay tribute to the film but with a tour of some of the filming locations made famous by the beautiful vampires of Santa Carla?
+That’s right, people: The Lost Boys is OLD.
+Younger than me, you understand, but still old.
+Fortunately, the boys have aged well and the movie has stood the test of time.
+What better way to pay tribute to the film than with a tour of the filming locations made famous by the vampires of Santa Carla?

-Santa Cruz Beach Boardwalk:
+Santa Cruz Beach Boardwalk

-Max’s Video Store, Boardwalk:
+Max’s Video Store, Boardwalk

-Frog’s Comic Store, Boardwalk:
+Frog’s Comic Store, Boardwalk